MurrellGroup/Backboner.jl/README.md

 ## Installation

-Backboner is a registered in the General Julia package registry, and can be installed with the Julia package manager:
+Backboner is registered, and can be installed with the Julia package manager:

 ```julia
 using Pkg